celer-network/sgn-v2-networks/docs/validator.md

 4. Initialize the validator.
 Here we set a commission rate of 6% and a minimal self delegation of 10000 CELR tokens.

+### For validator key on local keystore JSON file

+Initialize using the command line:

 ```sh
 sgnd ops init-validator --commission-rate 0.06 --min-self-delegation 10000 --keystore ~/.sgnd/eth-ks/val.json --passphrase <val-ks-passphrase>
 ```

+### For validator key on MetaMask / hardware wallet

+First, approve CELR tokens to the `Staking` contract:

+i.
+Go to [Etherscan](etherscan.io) for either Goerli or mainnet, search for the **celr** contract address taken from `eth.contract_addresses` in `$HOME/.sgnd/sgn.toml`.
+You should see the verified `CelerToken` contract on the corresponding network.

+ii.
+Make sure the validator key address is selected on your MetaMask / hardware wallet.
+Click on the "Write Contract" button under the "Contract" tab, click on "Connect to Web3" to connect your wallet.

+iii.
+Find the `approve` method.

+For `spender`, put the address of the **staking** contract address taken from `eth.contract_addresses` in `$HOME/.sgnd/sgn.toml`.

+For `amount`, put at least the amount of CELR tokens intended for self delegation times the decimals of CELR, which is 1e18.
+Eg. `10000000000000000000000` for 10000 CELR.
+Feel free to approve more.

+Click "Write" and send the transaction.

+Then, initialize the validator with a self delegation:

+i.
+Find the `Staking` contract on Etherscan and connect your wallet to "Write Contract".

+ii.
+Find the `initializeValidator` method.

+For `signer`, put the address of the **signer key**.

+For `minSelfDelegation`, put the amount of CELR tokens for self delegation times 1e18.

+For `commissionRate`, put the intended commission rate times 10000.
+Eg. 600 would represent 6%.

+Click "Write" and send the transaction.

 Note that it will take some time for the existing SGN validators to sync your new validator.
 Afterwards, verify your validator status: